goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 - In integrating react and redux, we are going to create our components as we usually do.
 - We are going to then select some very specific components inside of our application that need to receive some information or need to make changes to the state
-- if we need to make changes to the state or receive information, we are going to import that connect function or compoent and then at the bottom of the file we can define a mapStateToProps function.
+- if we need to make changes to the state or receive information, we are going to import that connect function or component and then at the bottom of the file we can define a mapStateToProps function.
 - And then pass that function as the first argument in connect function, actual component that we care about as a second function call.

 ## 53. Initial App Setup